Last updated: April 21, 2021

 What are the main channels you use to generate leads?

-One thing that has been very powerful has been word of mouth and recommendations.
+One lead generation strategy that has been very powerful has been word of mouth and recommendations.
 We had a lot of early adopters who became big fans of Supermetrics and would tell others about it.
 Due to the nature of the product, we support lots of different marketing platforms and data destinations, so there are a lot of ecosystems to tap into.
 In addition, we invest quite heavily in paid marketing and content marketing.

-We also have a good affiliate program, with a team working on building that up.
+We also have a great affiliate program, with a team working on building that up.
 We offer a 20% commission and 90-day cookie life, so if someone converts three months after clicking your link, you still get your commission.
 We have a relatively small marketing team all based in Helsinki, so we can’t do any localized marketing, but our affiliates are writing in their local languages, organizing local meetups, and running communities on Facebook.
 That has been very powerful.

 How do you set goals for sales and marketing?